sandrina-p/postcss-start-to-end/README.md

 ## F.A.Q.

-**Why should I use this instead of plugins that convert "*-left" to "*-right" and vice-versa?**
+**Why should I use this instead of plugins that convert `*-left` to `*-right` and vice-versa?**

 This is not a replacement of those kind of plugins.

-This is a plugin to let you write code with a logical thought in mind rather than physical/direction thought.
+This is a plugin to let you write code with a logical thought in mind rather than a physical/direction one.

-Then if you need to convert the outputted CSS to the opposite direction you might want to try [RTLCSS](http://rtlcss.com/) or another plugins.
+Then if you need to convert the outputted CSS to the opposite direction you might want to try [postcss-rtl](https://www.npmjs.com/package/postcss-rtl).

 **Is this tested?**